servicetitan/Stl.Fusion.Samples/docs/tutorial/Part05.md

 Let's look at how they work.

-### ComputeMethodAttribute.KeepAliveTime
+### ComputeMethodAttribute.MinCacheDuration

-Let's just add `KeepAliveTime` to the service we were using previously:
+Let's just add `MinCacheDuration` to the service we were using previously:

 ``` cs --editable false --region Part05_Service3 --source-file Part05.cs
 public class Service3